The Hows, Whys & Whens of Transitioning a Co-Sleeping Child

 You didn’t really ask about whether it would be better to move your older son to his own bed before or after the baby, and I’m glad you didn’t.
 Because the hell if I know.
 Just this week, Noah started coming into our room in the morning and crawling in bed with us, then falling sound asleep for another hour or so.
 He has never, EVER done this or expressed any interest in being in our bed before.
 But he’s figured out that Baby Brother gets to sleep there, so here we are.
 It’s a little crowded.

-For Ezra: No, not yet.
+For my second baby, Ezra: No, not yet.
 And then mostly yes, sort of, but I’m still fluid in my plans and intentions and prepared to be completely humbled by a baby who has his own agenda.